emojicode/emojicode.github.io/src/guides/api.md

 | Value Type | Method | Pointer to Callee Value | as declared
 | Value Type | Initializer | Pointer to Initialized Value | `void`

+Additionally, an error-prone method or initializer takes a `runtime::Raiser*` as last argument.

 In order to be able to find the correct function signature, you’ll also need to map from Emojicode types to the proper C++ type.
 This table should help you: